Selling a House Due to Bad Tenants, If You’re a Landlord, What Are Your Rights?

 What are your landlord rights?

 The first thing to note is that your tenant’s rights aren’t affected in any way because you decide to sell.
 The chances are your tenant has an Assured Shorthold Tenancy Agreement, which gives them rights to stay until the end of the contract period, along with a protected deposit and a two-month notice period.

-If the agreement you signed with your tenant was open-ended — without an expiry date — you should look for a “break clause,” which allows you to give the notice to terminate the tenancy agreement.
-If you haven’t included an expiry date, and you’re unsure about where you stand, you should consult with a solicitor.
+If the agreement you signed with your tenant was open-ended — without expiry date — you should look for a “break clause,” which allows you to give the notice to terminate the tenancy agreement.
+If you haven’t included an expiry date and are unsure about where you stand, you should consult with a solicitor.